Beauty Blogs

 5. Stick Foundation

-Stick foundations are convenient for on-the-go application and provide medium to full coverage with a natural finish.
+• Convenient for on-the-go application and provides medium to full coverage with a natural finish.

 Best for: All skin types.